+ JUMP TO RECIPE

 I used to think remoulade was a type of posh sauce thing – you know: béchamel, hollandaise, béarnaise and remoulade.
 Later on I think I was convinced it was some equally sophisticated French dish made mainly with egg yolks.
 I couldn’t really tell you when and how I finally realised that it was grated celeriac with mayo.

-My version has a little twist – I add carrots and a bit of apple, and a few raisins for the sweetness.
-Ah well, as if you need a justification for adding raisins to anything!
+My version has a little twist – I add a bit of apple and a few raisins for the sweetness.
+As if you need a justification for adding raisins to anything!
 I also julienne the vegetables instead of grating them, being a proud owner of a food processor.
 But if grate you must, it will still be delishhh.